Medium (website): 2012–2016

-2017 - present
+2017–present

 In March 2017, Medium announced a membership program for $5 per month, offering access to "well-researched explainers, insightful perspectives, and useful knowledge with a longer shelf life", with authors being paid a flat amount per article.
 Subsequently, the sports and pop culture website The Ringer and the technology blog Backchannel, a Condé Nast publication, left Medium.
 Backchannel, which left Medium for Wired in June, said Medium was "no longer as focused on helping publications like ours profit."

 In October 2017, Williams reaffirmed Medium was not planning to pursue banner advertising as part of their revenue model and was instead exploring micropayments, gratuities and patronage.

 In January 2021, Medium announced that it had acquired the social-based ebook company Glose.
 In November 2021, Medium acquired browser-based graphic design tool Projector.
 Projector's team joined Medium and Projector was shut down in 2022.
-Projector co-founder and CEO Trevor O’Brien became Medium’s chief product officer.
+Projector co-founder and CEO Trevor O'Brien became Medium's chief product officer.
 In November 2021, Medium also acquired audio-based learning platform Knowable.

 Medium employees announced their intent to form a trade union with CODE-CWA in February 2021.
 According to the Medium Workers Union, 70% of eligible employees have signed union cards, representing workers in editorial, engineering, design and product departments.
 On February 11, they asked management for voluntary recognition of their union.
 On March 1, the company announced that the Medium Workers Union had fallen one vote short of the number needed for union recognition.
-During the leadup to the unionization campaign, Medium hired the union-busting firm Kauff McGuire & Margolis and the CEO Ev Williams led small discussion groups in which he urged employees not to join the union.
+During the leadup to the unionization campaign, Medium hired the union-busting firm Kauff McGuire & Margolis and the CEO Evan Williams led small discussion groups in which he urged employees not to join the union.

 On July 12, 2022, the company announced that Ev Williams would be stepping down as CEO and transitioning to chairman of the board.
 Tony Stubblebine, chief executive of Coach.me, took over as CEO of Medium on July 20, 2022.
-On August 11, 2022, Stubblebine announced a layoff of 29 staff members.